 For the best results, homeowners will need to begin the process of winterizing liriope plants.

-This should begin late in the winter growing season, before new growth of the plant has resumed in the spring.
+This should begin late in the winter growing season, before the new growth of the plant has resumed in the spring.
 To maintain lilyturf plants, growers can simply remove the plant’s foliage to the ground.
-When doing so, make certain not to damage the crown of the plant, as this may disturb growth of foliage in the spring.
+When doing so, make certain not to damage the crown of the plant, as this may disturb the growth of foliage in the spring.
 As always, be sure to wear garden gloves and long sleeves when performing plant maintenance to avoid allergic reactions or skin irritation.

-Once the plants have been trimmed back, be sure to clean up and remove the dead foliage from garden to help prevent disease among the planting.
+Once the plants have been trimmed back, be sure to clean up and remove the dead foliage from the garden to help prevent disease among the planting.
 While it is possible to prune the plants later in the growing season, it may negatively impact the plants or cause irregular or unattractive growth patterns.

 Late winter and early spring are also good times to dig and divide lilyturf plants.
 To do so, simply dig the plant and divide using a sharp pair of garden shears or a shovel.
 Plant the divided clumps in the desired location by digging a hole at least twice as wide and deep as the plant’s root ball.